straysheep-dev/ansible-configs/install_chrome/README.md

   hosts:
     localhost
   roles:
-    - role: "install-chrome"
+    - role: "install_chrome"
 ```

-Have the `install-chrome/` folder in the same directory as the playbook.yml file.
+Have the `install_chrome/` folder in the same directory as the playbook.yml file.

 Run with: `ansible-playbook [-i inventory/inventory.ini] --ask-become-pass -v playbook.yml`